-Cinnamon has a long history with some of the earliest writings mention it being imported into Egypt in 2,000 BC.
-It has history of use in not only sweet dishes but savory ones as well.
-In medieval Europe it was frequently added to a large kettle which contained meat and fruit casseroles.
+Cinnamon has a long history, with some of the earliest writings mentioning it being imported into Egypt in 2,000 BC.
+It has a history of use in not only sweet dishes, but savory ones as well.
+In medieval Europe, it was frequently added to a large kettle which contained meat and fruit casseroles.
 This was probably one of the the first one pot meals.
 Cinnamon marries numerous flavors together.

 Types of Cinnamon

 There are two varieties of cinnamon - Ceylon (also known as “true cinnamon”, Canela or Mexican cinnamon) and Cassia.
 Cassia Cinnamon is the standard cinnamon that is found in most American kitchens and of our two types of cinnamon, this one is probably the most familiar to you.

 Cassia cinnamon is grown in China, Indonesia and Vietnam.
 Korintje Cinnamon, Cinnamomum burmannii, is also known as Indonesian cinnamon.
 Korintje cinnamon is native to Southeast Asia and is closely related to other types of Cinnamon Cassia such as Cinnamomum loureiroi, which is known as Saigon cinnamon, Vietnamese cinnamon or Vietnamese cassia, and Cinnamomum aromaticaum (often referred to as "Chinese cinnamon").
 Cassia cinnamon is used throughout East Asia, South East Asia and here in the U.S.

 The other genus of cinnamon is Cinnamomum zeylanicum (called Ceylon cinnamon or “true cinnamon”).
 The term "cassia" is never used when referring to Ceylon cinnamon.
 Ceylon cinnamon is more popular in Europe, Latin America, Mexico, the Middle East, North Africa and South Asia.